Hebei capital suspends public transport as China reports 33 new COVID-19 cases | Health

 Chinese authorities halted public transport in a provincial capital near Beijing on Saturday in an effort to stamp out a new cluster of coronavirus infections.

-Authorities on Thursday banned people from leaving Shijiazhuang.
-The city is launching mass testing of its 11 million people.
-Municipal authorities told residents on Friday they must stay home for at least seven days even after they complete a nucleic acid test.
+Ma Yujun, deputy mayor of Shijiazhuang, said the city was working to locate the origin of the outbreak.
+Authorities on Thursday banned people from leaving Shijiazhuang and later told residents they must stay home for at least seven days even after they complete a nucleic acid test.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)